Palestinian Authority: International aid

-The majority of aid to the Palestinian Authority comes from the United States and European Union.
+The majority of aid to the Palestinian Authority comes from the United States and the European Union.
 According to figures released by the PA, only 22 percent of the $530,000,000 received since the beginning of 2010 came from Arab donors.
 The remaining came from Western donors and organizations.
 The total amount of foreign aid received directly by the PA was $1.4 billion in 2009 and $1.8 billion in 2008.

 Palestinian leaders stated the Arab world was "continuing to ignore" repeated requests for help.

 The US and the EU responded to Hamas' political victory by stopping direct aid to the PA, while the US imposed a financial blockade on PA's banks, impeding some of the Arab League's funds (e.g. Saudi Arabia and Qatar) from being transferred to the PA.
 On 6 and 7 May 2006, hundreds of Palestinians demonstrated in Gaza and the West Bank demanding payment of their wages.

+On 19 November 2007, James G. Lindsay, a former UNRWA general-counsel and fellow researcher for The Washington Institute for Near East Policy, published a report regarding the use of international aid in the Palestinian Authority.
+Lindsay argued that internationally funded construction projects in the West Bank should try to minimize foreign labor and maximize the participation of Palestinian workers and management to ensure economic expansion through salaries, job training, and improved infrastructure.
+Lindsay stated that some financial control should stay in international hands to avoid "nepotism or corruption".
+Lindsay has also argued that in any peace settlement acceptable to Israel "there will be few, if any, Palestinian refugees returning to Israel proper".